 Every time children finish a book they get stickers and rewards and there's a certificate for everyone who finishes.

 The Summer Reading Challenge is open to all school children and is designed for all reading abilities.
 Schools work with local libraries and give out information to encourage children to take part, and most libraries run Summer Reading Challenge linked early years activity for pre-schoolers.

-The theme for the 2014 Summer Reading Challenge is Mythical Maze.
+The theme for the 2014 Summer Reading Challenge was Mythical Maze.